fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 - `resource_session_length_hours`: int (optional)
   - The length of time in hours that a session for each resource will last after logging in.
   - Default: `720`
+- `secret`: string
+  - A 32-byte base64 encoded string used to encrypt data in the database.
+  - Generate one with: `openssl rand -base64 32`
+  - Example: "N6KkZsm9WdK7ZXvVFEqyNgLw2iPeLX7hUpRy8WiWzVA="

 ### `domains`